 The beef round primal cut basically consists of the back leg of the steer.
 Muscles from the round are fairly lean, but they're also tough because the leg and rump get a lot of exercise.

 There are three main subprimals of the beef round: the top round (inside round), bottom round (outside round), and the knuckle.
 The bottom round is where we get rump roast and eye of round.

-More often than not, the best use of round roasts is to roast them slowly so that they turn out medium rare.
+More often than not, the best use of round roasts is to roast them slowly so they turn out medium rare.
 They can then be sliced thinly and used for sandwiches or even served as roasts.
-But slicing thinly and against the grain is crucial in making them tender enough to eat...and enjoy.
+Slicing thinly and against the grain is crucial in making them tender enough to eat and enjoy.